stylianipantela/blog/_posts/2017-01-02-blog-goals.markdown

 summary: Motivation for creating this blog
 ---

-I setup this blog in 2015.
+I set up this blog in 2015.
 So far I have spent most of my blog time doing the setup, which was fun.
 The blog is built with jekyll, github pages and disqus for commenting.
 I am not sure about whether I will keep discuss but I enabled it for now.
 However, when I started the blog I did not want to simply learn how to setup a blog, but instead to have a space to do the following things:

 1. Clarify and organize my thoughts.
 I think about lots of things.
 Sometimes I manage to organize my thoughts in my head, other times I use google drive.
 Having a blog has the added benefit that I have to do that well enough for another person to read and understand.